petersen65/PL0/README.md

 	* comments for the programming language PL/0
 	* overhaul of the scanner due to non-valid concepts and scanning errors related to end of file conditions
 	* replace misused wording "concrete syntax" with "token stream"
-	* change PL/0 arithmetic expression grammar to support signed factors
+	* change PL/0 arithmetic expression grammar to support signed factors and signed constants

 * H1 2024, Compiler version 2.0.0 2024, make core engine more mature
 	* finite automaton documentation for scanner